 Warsaw, PL.
 2014.
 24" x 16" print.
 SOLD

 San Luis Obispo, CA. 2010.
 24" x 16" print.

 (Somewhere near) Ann Arbor, MI.
 2010.
 24" x 16" print.

 Arendal, NO. 2012.
 24" x 16" print.
 SOLD

 Ryan Doordan, Yuuki Matthews & Joe Plummer, The Shins.

 This collection is less about evoking a sense of place as it is about the texture and symmetry I find in the chaos and perfection of nature.
 I want to capture a world I can touch because there is no better cure for an overactive mind than tactile engagement.
 The natural world has the power to save me from myself.

 In August 2015, my two friends, Gretchen Walla and Ethan Newberry, embarked on their first 100-mile race in Easton, WA.
 While crewing Gretchen, I sought to capture a small part of the world of ultrarunning - the joy of a goal achieved, the pain, the waiting around and, most of all, the inspiring dirtbags who make up this vibrant community.

-This collection is about the things we allow ourselves when we're far away from home.
-It's about who we are when we are anywhere, untethered from our time zone, habits and expectations; where strangers become friends and our friends are frozen in time, waiting for our return.
-Sometimes we are full.
-Sometimes we are empty.
-And sometimes we drink before noon.
+This collection is about the things I allow myself when I'm far away from home.
+It's about who I am when I am anywhere, untethered from my time zone, habits and expectations; where strangers become friends and my friends are frozen in time, waiting for my return.
+Sometimes I am full.
+Sometimes I am empty.
+And sometimes I drink before noon.